What happens at the face-to-face consultation?

 You will be seen by an experienced Health Professional.
 This will either be:

 • A registered nurse (both general and mental health specialists)

 These Health Professionals come from a variety of backgrounds, including NHS hospitals and private practice, so they have experience of working with all sorts of health conditions and disabilities.
 They’ll treat you with professionalism, dignity and respect throughout the consultation process.

 Their role is simply to find out more about your individual needs.
 They won’t attempt to diagnose your symptoms or recommend treatment.

 All of our Health Professionals are experienced practitioners and trained in health and disability assessment.

 What you will be asked to do

-The face-to-face consultation gives you an opportunity to explain your health condition or disability and your individual needs in your own words.
+The face-to-face consultation gives you an opportunity to explain how your health condition or disability affects your ability to function on a daily basis.
 You won’t have to undergo a full examination and we won’t attempt to diagnose your symptoms.

 Our Health Professionals are here to help you.
 They’re not looking to catch you out and we know you’re only human.
 So don’t worry about getting every word right.
 Just explain to them as clearly as you can how your health condition affects your daily life.

 You may be asked to perform a few simple movements related to your health condition or disability.
 This allows our Health Professional to include accurate details of your difficulties in the assessment report.
 If you feel unable to complete these movements without pain, let the Health Professional know and you won’t have to do them.